uhessentials/uhessentials.github.io/index.md

 <img src="/images/project-M1.png" width="800">

 ## Milestone 2: Application Functionality

-This milestone started on November 22, 2017.
+This milestone started on November 22, 2017 and ended on December 13, 2017.

 The goal of this milestone is to implement the functionality features of our application.
 This includes:
 - linking pages to each other